-Built more than 1,500 years ago, the UNESCO World Heritage listed 53 caves are a treasure trove of ancient Buddhist art.
+Built more than 1,500 years ago, the UNESCO World Heritage listed caves are a treasure trove of ancient Buddhist art.
 The artistry of the 53 rock-hewn caves and the numerous Buddha icons of every shape and size is exquisite and unsurpassed in China with richly-carved and embellished walls and archways depicting representations of scenes from Buddhist mythology and the lives of famous monks.
 Excavations around the mountain extend 1km with some 51,000 stone statues revealed with one Buddhist statue reaching 17 metres in height whilst others display immaculately preserved colour pigments.
 The labour required would have been phenomenal, requiring in some cases as many as 40,000 men.

 Also in the Datong region is the spectacular Hanging Temple with a number of structures that defy the rules of architecture and gravity.
-Constructed some 1,500 years ago on a precipitous rock face, the temple literally hugs the cliff 50 metres above the ground with tall, narrow stairs and walkways that connect six halls.
+Constructed some 1,500 years ago on a precipitous rock face, the temple hugs the cliff 50 metres above the ground with tall, narrow stairs and walkways that connect six halls.
 The temple is also unusual in that it contains sculptures of deities and icons relating to Buddhism, Taoism and Confucianism, a mix of religions not found elsewhere in China.

 If you are planning a Datong holiday, have a look at some of the accommodation that we recommend.
 'Our Rating' indicates how we feel each property rates according to normal Western hotel standards.
 'Local Rating' indicates how the property is categorised/rated locally: